thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/subscription.md

-TBMQ provides dedicated Private Cloud plans based on the **pay-as-you-go** model.
+TBMQ Professional Edition provides dedicated Private Cloud plans based on the **pay-as-you-go** model.

 ### Limits

-Please see table below to compare the limits of the Private Cloud plans.
+Please see the table below to compare the limits of the Private Cloud plans.
 The values are monthly limits, unless stated otherwise.

 <table>
   <thead>